Ofir Abu, Politics

 Joseph Ringel, NEJS

 Joseph successfully defended his dissertation on the Shas school system at Brandeis' NEJS department in 2011.
-He had a post-doc position at Drew University for 2011-2012 and at the University of Maryland for 2012-2013.
+He had a post-doctoral position at Drew University for 2011-2012 and at the University of Maryland for 2012-2013.
+In 2014, he received a Fulbright fellowship, sponsored by the US and Israeli governments, to conduct research on national religious schools across the Green Line.
+His academic home while in Israel is the University of Haifa.